 There is more information about this research in the reference below.

 Please note, this article is not in plain English.
 It has been written for health care professionals and researchers.

 Topical treatment of actinic keratoses in organ transplant recipients: a feasibility study for SPOT (Squamous cell carcinoma Prevention in Organ transplant recipients using Topical treatments)

 British Journal of Dermatology, 2022.
 Volume 187, issue 3, pages 324 – 327.

 Where this information comes from

 We have based this summary on the information in the article above.
 This has been reviewed by independent specialists (

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr Catherine Harwood
+Professor Catherine Harwood

 NIHR Clinical Research Network: Cancer